What Deer and Rabbits Eat First (and What They Leave Alone)

 Asiatic lily (Lilium asiatica)

 Why do I bother?
-Because they were among the first things I planted, a gift from my mom, so I protect them.
+Because they were among the first things I planted, a gift from my mom, so I protect them from both deer and rabbits.

 Clematis (Clematis)